-While Androids are known for being less secure, they do have some built-in safety features to prevent viruses and malware.
+While Androids are known for being less secure than other devices, they do have some built-in safety features to help prevent virus and malware attacks.

 Permission for Apps

-There is also an app permission feature located under the App & Notification menu which allows you to see which apps have permission to access the features of your phone.
-Here, you are able to control if the apps have control of your microphone, camera, location or private information.
+Located under the App & Notification menu, app permissions allow you to see and decide which apps are able to access the features of your phone.
+You can choose if apps can control a device’s microphone, camera, location or sensitive information.

-The beauty of this open-source mobile device is that you have access to a surplus of apps.
-While Google Play vets its apps, there are many that slip through.
-In 2017, Google removed 700,000 malicious apps from it’s Google Play store.
-Adding Android antivirus will provide an extra layer of protection and allow you to restrict access of these dangerous apps.
+- Downloading apps: While Google Play vets its apps, there are many dangerous ones that can — and do — slip through the cracks.
+Antivirus software will provide an extra layer of protection and allow you to restrict access of these dangerous apps.